varshitha-acog/reForge/docs/source/getting_started.rst

     conda env create -n reforge --file environment.yml source activate reforge

-3. **Include reforge in your Python path OR install it via pip:**
+3. **Include reForge in your Python path OR install it via pip:**

 .. code-block:: bash

     export PYTHONPATH=$PYTHONPATH:path/to/reforge/repository
     # or
-    pip install -e . # from the reforge repository directory
+    pip install -e . # from the reForge repository directory

-Testing the setup
+Testing the Setup
 -----------------

-From the reforge repository directory, you can run the tests with the following command:
+From the reForge repository directory, you can run the tests with the following command:

 .. code-block:: bash